Table of contents

 Our specialists will help you integrate Facebook’s conversion API so that you can effectively analyze and optimize your advertising campaigns on this platform.

 As it turns out, the API is not as scary as they paint it :).
-Keep in mind, however, that in this article I showed you the two simplest ways that will pass the test if your site is set up on WordPress.
-If you use other platforms or partners, the integration may look a little different and may be more difficult.
+Keep in mind, however, that in this article I showed you the two simplest ways to pass the test if your site is set up on WordPress.
+If you use other platforms or partners, the integration may look slightly different and more difficult.
 But don’t leave it to the last minute, and if you need help implementing a conversion API, you can always apply to digital marketing agency